 Drew’s research interests focus on the improvement of STEM (Science, Technology, Engineering, and Mathematics) education and research.
 His book STEM the Tide: Reforming Science, Technology, Engineering and Math Education in America is published by Johns Hopkins University Press.
-He also conducts research and writes about higher education and, to a lesser degree, about technology and about health/health education.
+He also conducts research and writes about higher education, technology, and public health.

 Co-authored with Paul Gray.
-What They Didn’t Teach You in Graduate School: 299 Helpful Hints for Success in Your Academic Career.
-Sterling, Virginia: Stylus Publishing, 2008.
+What They Didn’t Teach You in Graduate School: 299 Helpful Hints for Success in Your Academic Career, 2nd Edition.
+Sterling, Virginia: Stylus Publishing, 2012.

 Quantitative Research Methods